Happy New Year! Let’s Explore Space Together, Forever, in Peace

-As nobody will fondly recall, my resolutions for 2014 involved growing a moustache and starting a band called Our Collective Jungian Dream.
+My resolutions for 2014 involved drawing on a moustache and starting a band called Our Collective Jungian Dream.
 I have achieved both.
 I also started riding a sweet 1970s bicycle, went to a piss-up in a brewery which was really well organised, wore some big jumpers, and got to know the best coffee roasting establishments in Glasgow.
 It appears that I became my very own hipster boyfriend this year.

-… develop dazzling staircase wit, read Ulysses, move to the countryside, understand economics, watch more Lars von Triers films, make a real difference in the some vague way, and go on the Trans-Siberian Railway from Moscow to Beijing.
+… read all of Ulysses, move to the countryside, understand economics, watch more Lars von Triers films, make a real difference in the some vague way, and go on the Trans-Siberian Railway from Moscow to Beijing.
 I’ve only got 365 days, people!
-Now bring me three espressos.
+I need three espressos.
 I’ve got LISTS to write!

 Then again.
-While I don’t want to go hating on any of your resolutions, I can admit that there’s a certain commodification of experience going on with all these new-year-new-you plans.
-Once I’ve checked everything off the list, had many babies, adopted a surly cat, carved out a career (making a real difference in some vague way) and instagrammed every one of these things so that I WIN at life (and really, it is not enough to have won; others must fail.
-Check ma filters!), then I guess there’ll be nothing else to do, except sit down for a while.
+I can admit that there’s a certain commodification of experience going on with all these new-year-new-you plans.
+Once I’ve checked everything off the list, had many babies, adopted a surly cat, carved out a career (making a real difference in some vague way) and instagrammed every one of these things so that I WIN, then I guess there’ll be nothing else to do, except sit down for a while.
 And wait to die.

 As the great man himself put it: